rkillickdev/rewind/README.md

   * <a href="https://www.flaticon.com/free-icons/walkman" title="walkman icons">Walkman icons created by Eucalyp - Flaticon</a>
   * <a href="https://www.flaticon.com/free-icons/walkman" title="walkman icons">Walkman icons created by Freepik - Flaticon</a>

-* [chatGPT](https://chat.openai.com/) was used to generate a few pieces of text content for the snapshots.
+* [chatGPT](https://chat.openai.com/) was used to generate a few pieces of text content for test snapshots.
 Other content for the site was written by myself.

 <br>